-Bathing your dog is one of your primary responsibilities as a pet owner, but it’s also one of the hardest, particularly if your ball of fluff is not thrilled by the thought of getting in the water.
-To make the process easier for both of you, it’s best to get your dog used to the activity as early as possible.
+Keeping your dog clean is one of your primary responsibilities as a pet owner, but it’s also one of the hardest, particularly if your ball of fluff is not thrilled by the thought of getting in the water.
+Cleanliness isn’t only about giving them baths, it’s about keeping them clean when you are out and about during playtime or walks too.
+Having a pooper scooper at hand allows you to quickly pick up any dog waste.
+Whether it’s in your garden or a park, it’s good to clean up any mess as soon as possible.
+Then, to make the bathing process easier for both of you, it’s best to get your dog used to the activity as early as possible.
 Here’s how…

 WHEN SHOULD YOU BATHE YOUR DOG?